njmck/image-assisted-japanese-flashcards/README.md

 ```

 6. Copy the 'templates_flashcards.xlsx' spreadsheet and 'templates_flashcards.xlsx Media' folder
-into whatever directory you use to import data into [Flashcards Deluxe](https://orangeorapple.com/Flashcards/).
+into the same directory that you use to import data into [Flashcards Deluxe](https://orangeorapple.com/Flashcards/).

 ### data_prep.py
 Script used for converting much of the data from the
 [WWWJDIC online Japanese dictionary](http://www.edrdg.org/wiki/index.php/JMdict-EDICT_Dictionary_Project)
 into Python dictionaries.
+This script starts with the
+["JMdict_e.gz"](http://www.edrdg.org/wiki/index.php/JMdict-EDICT_Dictionary_Project) xml file, and sorts
-This script also exports a json file called 'JMdict_filtered.json'
+much of the relevant information we need into a json file called 'JMdict_filtered.json'.
-which is imported in the main functions file 'image_vocab_functions.py'.
+This json file is imported in the main functions file 'image_vocab_functions.py' and used for the
+English definition information in the flashcards.

 ### compress_images.py
 Compresses image files in "modify_dir" and outputs compressed image files to